-Along with other nasal irrigation systems, these devices — commonly called neti pots — use a saline, or saltwater, solution to treat congested sinuses, colds and allergies.
+Along with other nasal irrigation devices, these devices — commonly called neti pots — use a saline, or saltwater, solution to treat congested sinuses, colds and allergies.
 They’re also used to moisten nasal passages exposed to dry indoor air.
 But be careful.
-According to the U.S. Food and Drug Administration (FDA), improper use of these neti pots and other nasal rinsing devices can increase your risk of infection.
+Improper use of these neti pots and other nasal irrigation devices can increase your risk of infection.

-These nasal rinse devices — which include bulb syringes, squeeze bottles, and battery-operated pulsed water devices — are usually safe and effective products when used and cleaned properly, says Eric A. Mann, MD, PhD, a doctor at FDA.
+Nasal irrigation devices — which include neti pots, bulb syringes, squeeze bottles, and battery-operated pulsed water devices — are usually safe and effective products when used and cleaned properly, says Eric A. Mann, M.D., Ph.D., a doctor at the FDA.

 What does safe use mean?
 First, rinse only with distilled, sterile or previously boiled water.

 Tap water isn’t safe for use as a nasal rinse because it’s not adequately filtered or treated.
 Some tap water contains low levels of organisms — such as bacteria and protozoa, including amoebas — that may be safe to swallow because stomach acid kills them.
 But in your nose, these organisms can stay alive in nasal passages and cause potentially serious infections.
 They can even be fatal in some rare cases, according to the Centers for Disease Control and Prevention (CDC).